R8Dest/MC12.2_Update2019/README.md

 lithium is not really found in nature, could come from coralum liquid, pulped biomass -> bioplastic, get pulped biomass from crushed plants, petroleum + hydrogen = rocket fuel, disable old rocket fuel

+For Line Item 6:
+	- Hydroponics?
+	- large size farming
+	- Add Nutrition mechanic? -> Food is almost a non-issue with tech-guns installed, I dont want to disable that feature, but it does present a problem.

 Notes:
 	12/01/18